Pursuing Growth in the Remaining 5 Months of 2025

 Read more here.

-• National banking lending reached Rp8,060 trillion in June 2025, or grew 7.77% on an annual basis.
-Third-party funds (DPK) reached Rp9,392 trillion, growing 6.96% on an annual basis.
+• National banking credit disbursement reached IDR 8,060 trillion in June 2025, or grew 7.77% annually.
+Meanwhile, Third Party Funds (DPK) reached IDR 9,392 trillion, growing 6.96% annually.

-• The bank's capital is adequate as reflected in the June 2025 Capital Adequacy Ratio (CAR) level of 25.81%.
-The risk profile is also maintained with the Gross Non Performing Loan (NPL) level in June 2025 at 2.22%, down from 2.29% in May 2025.
+• Bank capital is sufficient, as reflected in the Capital Adequacy Ratio (CAR) in June 2025, which is at 25.81%.
+The risk profile is also maintained with the Gross Non Performing Loan (NPL) in June 2025 at 2.22%, a decrease compared to May 2025 which was at 2.29%.

 Read more here.